How to make training for runners more efficient? This blog will help you out!

 Thea Heim is one of Germany’s top runners and has been part of the MoN team for two years.
 Not only is she a professional runner, but she also works full time, so she bravely juggles two responsibilities simultaneously.

-Thea reveals insider tips about training for runners and nutrition in this article!
+Thea reveals insider tips about running training and nutrition in this article!

 We explain the individual parameters and their meaning in THIS article in more detail.

 This data can then be used to create a so-called metabolic profile.
 A metabolic profile helps to determine the amount of carbohydrates and fats that are required to be able to train at a particular intensity.